passport/www.passportjs.org/books/concepts/oauth2/token.md

 +-----+                                        +---------+
 ```

-Now that the application has obtained an access token, it can [access protected
+Now that the application has obtained an access token, it can [access the user
-resources](../userinfo/).
+profile](../profile/).